SungHoHong2/Leetcode-Experiment/hard/Employee_Free_Time/README.md

 """
 class Solution:
     def employeeFreeTime(self, schedule: '[[Interval]]') -> '[Interval]':
         # create a array that collects the opening and closing time of intervals
         # sort the array
         # set a returning array that collects free intervals
         # set the flag to track number of opening and closing time
-        # set a variable to track the previous time
+        # set first the starting time as previous time
         # iterate the sorted times
             # if there is no openings and there was a closing event
                 # append the free interval to the returning array
-            # update the number of openend events
+            # update the number of opening events
-            # keep track of the latest time
+            # set the current time as previous
         # return the free intervals
         pass
 ```